On this page:

 Device Types (Required)

-Choose up to four devices that the plan’s campaigns should target.
-At least one is required.
+In the plan’s Device Types section, choose up to four devices that the plan’s campaigns should target.
+All are selected by default, and at least one is required.

 Creative Type (Required)